acend/kubernetes-basics-training/content/en/docs/11/overview.md

 Ok, let's start with Helm.
 First, you have to understand the following 3 Helm concepts: **Chart**, **Repository** and **Release**.

 A **Chart** is a Helm package.
-It contains all of the resource definitions necessary to run an application, tool, or service inside of a Kubernetes cluster.
+It contains all the resource definitions necessary to run an application, tool, or service inside a Kubernetes cluster.
 Think of it like the Kubernetes equivalent of a Homebrew formula, an Apt dpkg, or a Yum RPM file.

 A **Repository** is the place where charts can be collected and shared.
 It’s like Perl’s CPAN archive or the Fedora Package Database, but for Kubernetes packages.